 The Rabbit pourer behaves like a mini-decanter-with-funnel-in-one in that it sprays multiple streams of wine through holes in the device down the sides of the clear plastic funnel before entering the glass.
 This one attaches directly to the bottle so you do not need two hands to aerate.

 The Vinturi Travel is the mini version of the well-known Vinturi which uses two holes in the sides to allow air to enter the funnel as wine is poured through it and down the sides of the plastic funnel tip before entering the glass.
-It makes a cool sound too!
 The size of the travel version makes it easy for you to take it any where you like to enjoy wine.